Till the End of the Moon

 Till the End of the Moon (长月烬明 (Chángyuè Jìn Míng)) is a Chinese television series based on the novel Black Moonlight Holds the BE Script (黑月光拿稳BE剧本) by Teng Luo Wei Zhi (藤萝为枝), starring Luo Yunxi and Bai Lu.
 The series aired on Youku with 40 episodes on April 6, 2023.
 The drama was an international and domestic success breaking several records.

+The novel the series was based on was licensed on English by Seven Seas Entertainment.

 Synopsis

 In order to save the world from Devil God Tantai Jin (澹台烬), Li Susu (黎苏苏), daughter of Hengyang Sect's leader, travels back 500 years and takes over the body of Ye Xiwu (叶夕雾).
 She is tasked to destroy the mortal Tantai Jin to prevent his transformation into the Devil God which was inhabiting his body via an evil bone embedded inside him.
 Unbeknownst to her, Ye Xiwu is married to Tantai Jin, who is currently a hostage prince from the Kingdom of Jing (景国).
 The two develop romantic feelings for each other, and Tantai Jin who was born without the ability to love, started falling in love with Li Susu.
 Li Susu who had intended initially to destroy him ended saving him repeatedly instead and even sacrifices herself in her attempts to change the fate of Tantai Jin and the world.

 After losing Li Susu, a grief-stricken Tantai Jin searches for her soul for 500 years and was rescued by a cultivation sect.
 He becomes a disciple of the Xiaoyao Sect and meets the reborn Li Susu again.
 Just as the two rekindle their love, the revelation of Tantai Jin's birth nature nonetheless brings the three realms into danger again and Tantai Jin finally understood why Li Susu was often in a predicament when facing their relationship.
 Facing a brutal fate, Tantai Jin sets in motion a plan to stop the end of the world.
 This time however, he will decide the outcome.